wasp-lahis/wasp-lahis/README.md

 I'm a Computer Engineer with experience in Internet of Things and Embedded Systems.

-Currently, I'm Master degree candidate at Unicamp Computer Institute, developing research in IoT and LPWAN areas.
+Currently, I'm Master degree candidate at Unicamp Computer Institute, developing research in Internet of Things area (LoRa/LoRAWAN).

 ## ✨ Areas of Interest